Jerry Sonnenberg: Early life and education

-Colorado General Assembly
+Career

+State legislature

 Sonnenberg won the Republican nomination and was elected to the Colorado House of Representatives from the 65th district without opposition in the 2006 election.
 He won reelection in the 2008 election against Dan Conn's write-in candidacy.
 He faced no opposition in the 2010 and 2012 elections.
 Sonnenberg and Jon Becker were redistricted into the same district for the 2012 election, but Becker chose to not seek reelection.
 He defeated American Constitution Party nominee Doug Aden for a seat in the Colorado Senate from the 1st district.
 He defeated Democratic nominee Debra Gustafson in the 2018 election.

 During his tenure in the state house he served on the Agriculture, Livestock and Natural Resources committee.
 Sonnenberg served as the vice-chair of the Veterans and Military Affairs committee and as the chair of the Agriculture, Natural Resources, and Energy committee in the state senate.
 On November 10, 2016, he was selected to serve as the President pro tempore of the Senate.

 Sonnenberg supported Donald Trump during the 2016 presidential election.

+Later life

+Jane Bauder, a member of the Logan County commission from the 3rd district, declined to run for reelection.
+Sonnenberg won in the 2022 election.
+He was inducted into the Colorado Agriculture Hall of Fame in February 2023.
+Sonnenberg announced that he would seek the Republican nomination for Colorado's 4th congressional district in the 2024 election after Ken Buck announced his retirement.
+He was endorsed by former U.S. Senators Cory Gardner, Hank Brown, and Wayne Allard.

 Political positions

 Sonnenberg supported Initiative 31 in the 2022 election which would reduce the income tax rate from 4.63% to 4.55%.
 He opposed repealing the death penalty stating that "I believe that the Bible tells me the direction that I need to go, and why the death penalty is important to society."
 He voted against allowing civil unions for same-sex couples.
-He received a F rating from NARAL Pro-Choice America.
 His scores from the American Civil Liberties Union ranged from 44% in 2013, 28.6% in 2014, 60% in 2015, 33.3% in 2016, 66.6% in 2017, 20% in 2018, and 0% in 2019.

+Sonnenberg received a F rating from NARAL Pro-Choice America.
+He supports a national ban on abortion.